 It’s Adult Education and Family Literacy Week.
 It’s a time to raise public awareness about the importance of both things adult education and family literacy and the 36 million adults in the US with low literacy skills.

 Educators tell us their students need these skills but the teachers could use more help getting the information across.
 So we created a series of lesson plans to help adult education and English as a Second Language (ESL) teachers use Consumer.gov’s resources in the classroom.
+You can get them converted into your desired file format using online software (ones similar to sodapdf.com/pdf-to-docx) and print them out at your leisure.

 Every day, we work to make sure the site is useful to anyone who uses it.
 There are videos, an audio read-along of all the text on the site, worksheets and presentations, and everything is available toorder free in print.